apollographql/apollo-kotlin-normalized-cache/Writerside/topics/options.md

 Fetch policy controls how and if the cache is used.
 The default is `CacheFirst`.

-### CacheFirst
+### `CacheFirst`

 A response is fetched from the cache first.
 If no valid response cannot be found, the network is queried.

-### CacheOnly
+### `CacheOnly`

 The response is fetched from the cache.
 If no valid response cannot be found, `response.exception` is set.

-### NetworkOnly
+### `NetworkOnly`

 The response is fetched from the network.
 If no valid response cannot be found, `response.exception` is set.

-### NetworkFirst
+### `NetworkFirst`

 A response is fetched from the network first.
 If no valid response cannot be found, the cache is queried.

-## `allowCachedErrors`
+## `serverErrorsAsCacheMisses`

-Sets whether to allow GraphQL errors to be returned from the cache.
-If set to false, if any field is an Error in the cache, the returned response has a null data and a non-null exception of type `ApolloGraphQLException`.
+Sets whether GraphQL errors in the cache should be treated as cache misses.
+When true (the default), if any field is an Error in the cache, the returned response will have a null data and a non-null exception of type `ApolloGraphQLException`.

-## `allowCachedPartialResults`
+## `throwOnCacheMiss`

-Sets whether to allow partial results to be returned from the cache.
-If set to false, if any field is missing in the cache, the returned response has a null data and a non-null exception of type `CacheMissException`.
+Sets whether missing fields from the cache should result in an exception.
+When true (the default), if any field is missing in the cache, the returned response will have a null data and a non-null exception of type `CacheMissException`.

+Set this to false to allow partial responses from the cache, where _some_ or _all_ of the fields may be missing.

 ## `maxStale`